Loading...

 If kidney infections are not treated properly on time, they cause serious complications.

-• Gestational Complications: Kidney infection in pregnancy causes severe complications.
-Pregnant women have a chance to suffer from breathing problems known as adult respiratory distress symptoms and early onset delivery.
+Kidney infection in pregnancy causes severe complications.
+Pregnant women may suffer from breathing problems (adult respiratory) and the early onset of labour.

 Differences Between UTIs and Kidney Infections